sudipto818/ThreadSafeQueueLib/README.md

 **ThreadSafeQueueLib** is a group project created to dive deep into C++ and concurrency concepts.
 Instead of just reading about threads, locks, and atomics, we decided to build a family of thread-safe queues from scratch.

 Our goal wasn't to write the next big production library, but to really understand what makes concurrent programming so challenging and rewarding.
 A standard `std::queue` isn't safe to use when multiple threads are pushing and popping at the same time.
-Even a simple `empty()` check followed by a `pop()` can cause a data race.
-To figure out how to solve this, we implemented a variety of both blocking (mutex-based) and lock-free queues.
+To solve this, we implemented both blocking (mutex-based) and lock-free queues.

 ---

-## 🛠️ What We Built
+## What We Built

 We explored different queue designs depending on how many threads are involved:
 - **spsc** (Single-Producer Single-Consumer) - Lock-free versions (both bounded and unbounded).